 While you may not have high expectations for this hotel, I think you will be pleasantly surprised.
 The hotel’s grounds are beautiful, and the pool, which is only open during the summer, is surrounded by comfy lounge chairs on various levels of terraces.
 Free water bottles are available by the pool.
 The guest rooms at this Hyatt are a good size, and the club lounge is great!

 During the day, the club lounge is stocked with lots of different non-alcoholic beverages, cookies, biscottis, and pastries.
-In the morning, breakfast is good with a nice continental spread and a couple of hot egg and meat dishes should you choose to order.
+In the morning, breakfast is good with a nice continental spread and a couple of hot egg and meat dishes, should you choose to order.
 You can also choose from a variety of bread, meats, cheese, and fruits at the buffet.
 Happy hour is served every day and offers appetizers that are more than enough to fill you entirely for dinner.
-Alcoholic drinks available include complimentary beer and wine, and the staff here are excellent, bringing you drinks and clear your plates with efficiency.
+Alcoholic drinks available include complimentary beer and wine, and the staff here are excellent, bringing you drinks and clearing your plates with efficiency.

 When comparing the Grand Hyatt vs. the Park Hyatt, which is the other luxury Hyatt property in Istanbul, the Park Hyatt is far more luxurious and stylish.
 The Grand Hyatt remains a great choice, too, with a club lounge (there’s no club lounge at the Park Hyatt) along with a great pool.
 The Park Hyatt has an equally good pool, so your decision between these hotels really depends on the price in cash or points that you are prepared to pay.
 The Park Hyatt is the more expensive of the two hotels.